Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 She worried about the young women whose lifestyles put them in peril, according to “Living With A Serial Killer,” a special on Oxygen — but Pam would eventually learn danger was lurking even closer in her home.

 On December 2, investigators made the gruesome discovery of the naked body of a woman in a waterway on the outskirts of town.
 The victim was identified as Adams, and police were certain that her death was no accident.

-Officials reviewed Close Circuit Television footage covering areas where Ipswich prostitutes worked.
+Officials reviewed Close Circuit Television footage covering areas where Ipswich sex workers worked.
 They caught an image of Nicol getting into a car, but the grainy video yielded little useful information.

 Then, on December 8, Nicol’s body turned up in the water a mile and a half from where Adams had been found.